-As part of our daily life, we include many of our friends, family, benefactors and neighbors around the world in our prayers.
+As part of our daily life, we include many of our friends, family, benefactors, and neighbors around the world in our prayers.
 Additionally, Sisters never totally retire.
-After leaving full or part time paid employment (ministry) on or off campus, our Sisters begin a new ministry known as Prayer Ministry.
+After leaving full or part-time ministries, our Sisters begin a new ministry known as Prayer Ministry.
 As the name implies, they spend a good deal of time in prayer.
 Through prayer requests sent to us by friends, family, employees, mail and phone calls, Sisters spend time praying for the special intentions and giving thanks for prayers answered.

-Our sisters, particularly those in full time prayer ministry, welcome the opportunity to support your needs.
-If you have a specific prayer request that you would like our sisters to include in their intentions, please call (412) 882-9911, send us message via the Prayer Request Page or email firstname.lastname@example.org.
+Our sisters, particularly those in full-time prayer ministry, welcome the opportunity to engage in prayer for others.
+If you have a specific prayer request that you would like our sisters to include in their intentions, please call (412) 882-9911, send us a message via the Prayer Request Page or email@example.com.

 How powerful to have the prayers of many!

 40 Days United in Prayer

 Lent is a welcome time for many Christians when we open our hearts to Christ and prepare ourselves to go forward in faith through prayer, reflection and living more simply.
 Prayer is also a vital part of our Sisters’ spiritual lives, ministry, and mission.
 Franciscan Prayer is contemplative – opening one’s heart and mind to the presence of God directly and in all creation.
 As part of our Lenten journey, prayer strengthens our faith and moves us to manifest God’s extravagant love in our own lives.
 This Lenten season, we invite you to join us in 40 Days of Prayer.